SigNoz/signoz.io/docs/userguide/alerts-management.md

 A Trace-based alert in SigNoz allows you to define conditions based on trace data, triggering alerts when these conditions are met.
 Here's a breakdown of the various sections and options available when configuring a Trace-based alert:

 #### Step 1: Define the Trace Metric

-This step involves selecting the trace data and setting aggregation methods for the alert.
-The following elements are available:
+In this step, you use the [Traces Query Builder](https://signoz.io/docs/userguide/query-builder/#logs-and-traces-query-builder) perform operations on your Traces to define conditions based on traces data.
+Some of the fields that are available in Traces Query Builder includes

-- **Traces**: A field to select the trace data to monitor.
-You can apply filters to trace attributes and use conditions like "IN," "NOT IN," and other logical operators.
+- **Traces**: A field to filter the trace data to monitor.

-- **Aggregation Attribute**: Allows you to choose how the trace data should be aggregated.
+- **Aggregate Attribute**: Allows you to choose how the trace data should be aggregated.
 You can use functions like "Count."

-- **Group by**: Lets you group trace data by different attributes, like "Service," "Operation," or other custom attributes.
+- **Group by**: Lets you group trace data by different attributes, like "serviceName," "Status," or other custom attributes.

 - **Legend Format**: An optional field to define the format for the legend in the visual representation of the alert.